-We also used MethylC-seq, at high read coverage (average of ~6X for each bisulfite-converted strand of the genome), to investigate and quantify the changes in the DNA methylome in a range of DNA methyltransferase mutants, identifying the subset of DNA methylation that required the activity of the different enzymes.
+We also used MethylC-seq, at high read coverage (average of $\sim 6\times$ for each BS-converted strand of the genome), to investigate and quantify the changes in the DNA methylome in a range of DNA methyltransferase mutants, identifying the subset of DNA methylation that required the activity of the different enzymes.
 The met1 mutant lost nearly all methylation in the CG context, but intriguingly new methylation in the CHG context was observed in the euchromatic regions of the chromosome.
-Furthermore, while gene-body CG methylation was effectively abolished, profiling of the distribution of DNA methylation within gene bodies in met1 revealed that CHG methylation was now distributed in a pattern very similar to wild-type CG gene body methylation, indicating compensation for the loss of CG methylation by the plant specific CMT3 methyltransferase (Cokus et al., 2008; Lister et al., 2008).
-Interestingly, residual CHH methylation was drm2 cmt3 mutant, indicating observed the drm1 that methyltransferase may be present that can act in this context (Cokus et al., 2008; Lister et al., 2008).
-Additionally, we sequenced the methylome of a triple mutant defective in the DNA demethylase enzymes ROS1, DML2 and DML3, finding hundreds of discrete regions of hypermethylation throughout the genome of the ros1 dml2 dml3 mutant relative to wild type.
-Indeed, these hypermethylated regions were often located in gene promoters and 3' UTRs, indicating that the demethylases actively protect these regions from DNA methylation, potentially to prevent interference with DNA binding proteins or the processes of transcriptional initiation and termination (Zhang et al., 2006) (Penterman et al., 2007) (Lister et al., 2008).
+Furthermore, while gene-body CG methylation was effectively abolished, profiling of the distribution of DNA methylation within gene bodies in met1 revealed that CHG methylation was now distributed in a pattern very similar to wild-type CG gene body methylation, indicating compensation for the loss of CG methylation by the plant-specific CMT3 methyltransferase (Cokus et al. 2008; Lister et al. 2008).
+Interestingly, residual CHH methvlation was observed in the drm1 drm2 cmt3 mutant, indicating that another methyltransferase may be present that can act in this context (Cokus et al. 2008; Lister et al. 2008).
+Additionally, we sequenced the methylome of a triple mutant defective in the DNA demethylase enzymes ROS1, DML2, and DML3, finding hundreds of discrete regions of hypermethylation throughout the genome of the ros1 dml2 dml3 mutant relative to wild type.
+Indeed, these hypermethylated regions were often located in gene promoters and 3' UTRs, indicating that the demethylases actively protect these regions from DNA methylation, potentially to prevent interference with DNA binding proteins or the processes of transcriptional initiation and termination (Zhang et al. 2006; Penterman et al. 2007; Lister et al. 2008).